Last Update:2025/04/21

 1.3 Location and method of use

-Use when browsing the web.
+SSO is a web-based service.
 Possible to access from the campus network and the off-campus network.

 2. Flow for SSO authentication